Follow Wildy’s on

 Lincoln’s Inn drawn by Thomas Shepherd c.1830

-In 2005 the British and Irish Association of Law Librarians recognised this by awarding Wildy’s the first BIALL Customer Service Award.
+In 2005 the British and Irish Association of Law Librarians recognised this by awarding Wildy’s the first BIALL Customer Service Award and in 2010 we were given the BIALL Supplier of the Year award.
+We then went on to win the BIALL award in 2013, 2014, 2016 and 2018.

-Wildy’s are probably unique in that in addition to stocking the most up to date and comprehensive stock of new publications, it also has a vast second-hand department encompassing everything from the latest paperbacks to rare antiquarian books as well as valuation, binding and repair services.
+Wildy’s are probably unique, in that in addition to stocking the largest selection of new law titles in the UK, it also has a vast second-hand department, encompassing everything from the latest paperbacks to rare antiquarian books, as well as valuation, binding and repair services.

 Middle Temple drawn by Thomas Shepherd c.1830